Using Facebook Groups to Research & Connect

 While Facebook definitely has its drawbacks, it did create a way to bring these people together who may have never met or interacted if it weren't for these groups' activity showing up in their newsfeed.

-Part of a Travato owners meetup during GNR.
+Travato owners at a meetup in Duluth, Minn.
 Photo by Stef Adinaro.

 If you're new to RVing or searching for your next unit, I recommend adding Facebook groups to your arsenal of research tools as you explore the RV lifestyle.
 General RV groups are great for beginners to ground you in the language and basics of the subject, while model-specific groups are ideal for hearing directly from real owners and their experiences.